Sense-Studios/VirtualMixerProject-depricated/docs/Build settings.md

 `$ npm run docs`

-Should build a whole lot of documents.
-Then copies it into the public directoy
+Should build a whole lot of documents from the references in the code.
+Then copies that into the /public/docs/reference/ directory

 ### Generators

 Generator are experimental.
 Be careful, in some scenarios you might be generating files under a different account then the app is running in.

 With Generators you can bootstrap your mixers and controllers.
 It creates a set of files

 ```
   $ npm run generate_mixer my_new_mixer